polyphemus-ci/polyphemus/docs/index.rst

 Polyphemus is a continuous integration tool that front-ends to `GitHub <https://github.com/>`_ et al. and backends to `BaTLaB <https://www.batlab.org/>`_.
 This fills a similar role to that of Travis-CI or the GitHub plugin for Jenkins.
-However, BaTLab has a wider vareity of machines than Travis-CI and is cheaper (free) than running your own machines with Jenkins.
+However, BaTLab has a wider variety of machines than Travis-CI and is cheaper (free) than running your own machines with Jenkins.

 =========